spolnik/trading-office/README.md

 ## Confirmation Sender
 - spring boot application
-- subscribes to jms looking for enriched allocation report messages (json)
+- subscribes to messaging queue looking for enriched allocation messages (json)
-- after receiving message, it generates PDF confirmation using JasperReports template
+- after receiving message, it generates PDF confirmation using JasperReports template or SWIFT confirmation
-- finally, it sends the Confirmation POJO with attached PDF (as byte[]) to confirmation service (REST Service)
+- finally, it sends the Confirmation with attached PDF or SWIFT (as byte[]) to confirmation service

 Heroku: http://confirmation-sender.herokuapp.com/health